 If you are taking other painkillers and you want to start using Naproxen, you’ll probably want to know which ones you can take alongside it.

 Some painkillers are fine to take at the same time as Naproxen, including:

 This is because Naproxen is primarily an anti-inflammatory, whereas these others are different types of painkillers (for example, codeine is an opioid-type painkiller).

 As you can see in the list above, Naproxen should not be taken alongside other anti-inflammatories, such as ibuprofen or aspirin.
 This can have a damaging effect on the stomach and intestines if taken long-term without the proper precautions.

 If you are unsure about what you can and can’t take with Naproxen, speak to your doctor or pharmacist.

-Does Naproxen make you sleepy or drowsy?
+Does Naproxen make you sleepy?